IDontReallyCode/HAR/README.md

 - [x] Estimate the coefficients for the HAR model with external factors
 - [x] Use the CNGARCH packages to estimate CNGARCH and add to the forecast model
 - [x] Use Random Forest Regression for the forecast over multiple time horizon
-- [ ] HARQ with bias reduction for quarticity (Clements, Adam, & Preve (2021) show that for longer forecast horizon, HARQ does not help)
+- [x] HARQ with bias reduction for quarticity (Clements, Adam, & Preve (2021) show that for longer forecast horizon, HARQ does not help)
-- [ ] Allow transformation of the time series before estimating the model (Clements, Adam, & Preve (2021) don't show a significant impact of transformation)
+- [x] Allow transformation of the time series before estimating the model (Clements, Adam, & Preve (2021) don't show a significant impact of transformation)
 - [x] use log-range instead of RV
-- [ ] A function that deals with back-testing HAR forecast with a rolling-window and compares to Martingal forecast.
+- [x] A function that deals with back-testing HAR forecast with a rolling-window and compares to Martingal forecast.
+- [ ] Add Random Forest Regression instead of simple linear regression

 # forecast horizon